nico-abram/LuaNES/README.md

 # Progress

 It should be fairly functional.
-I've managed to run Super Mario, Tetris and a number of "modern" open source ROMs.
+I've managed to run Super Mario, Tetris, Super Mario Bros 2, Castlevania 2 and a number of "modern" open source ROMs.
 Audio has many issues, but is there.
-Video is almost always correct.
-The CPU emulation, as far as I've been able to tell, is completely correct.
-The most important things are probably fixing audio generation (The APU), adding the second controller, working on full savestates and normal saves, and maybe improving the love2d "frontend" (i.e a rom file selector instead of having to give it through the command line, and adding configuration for controller buttons).
+Video output seems fine in the games I've tested.
+The CPU emulation is mostly correct.
+The most important things are probably fixing audio generation (The APU), adding the second controller, working on full savestates and normal saves, and maybe improving the love2d "frontend" (i.e a rom file selector instead of having to give it through the command line, adding configuration for controller buttons, and potentially adding debugging features).

 # Controls